connbrack/tbot/README.md

     E --> A

 ```
-Saftey net:
+Safety net:
-if an error occurs twice in a row, the app will stop
+If an error occurs twice in a row, the app will stop

-## Install and running and fine tuning
+## Install, running and fine-tuning

-#### Install using conda:
+#### Install requirements using conda:
 ```
-conda create -n tbot python=3.10 conda install -r requirements.txt
+conda create -n tbot python=3.10 conda activate tbot conda install -r requirements.txt
 ```